Missouri, U.S., Marriage Records, 1805-2002

 Weeping may remain for a night, but rejoicing comes in the morning.
 Sing to the Lord.

-On June 22, 1941, she married Jacob Milford Cunningham in Holden.
-During World War II, they lived in Oklahoma and Green wood, Mo.; two daughters, Judith Cunningham of Columbia, Mo.; and Jane Rutherford and husband, Robert, of Lee’s Summit; one sister, Blanche Stahl of Lee’s Summit; and four grandchildren, Wes Walker of Des Moines, Green wood, Mo.; Lauren Cunningham of Phoenix, Ariz.; and Adam Rutherford of Lee’s Summit.
+Surviving is one son, Milford Cunningham and wife, Kathleen, of Greenwood, Mo.; two daughters, Judith Cunningham of Columbia, Mo.; and Jane Rutherford and husband, Robert, of Lee’s Summit; one sister, Blanche Stahl of Lee’s Summit; and four grandchildren, Wes Walker of Des Moines, Iowa; Claire Cunningham of Greenwood, Mo.; Lauren Cunningham of Phoenix, Ariz.; and Adam Rutherford of Lee’s Summit.

 Preceding her in death were her parents, husband, two sisters, Mattie Raber and Wilma Reid, and two brothers, Beauford Brown and W.J.
 Brown.